 Addiction and sports seem to go hand in hand.
-Darren McCarty, John Daly, Brett Favre, Josh Hamilton, and Ryan Leaf are a few of the pros who dealt with the disease.
+Darren McCarty, John Daly, Brett Favre, Josh Hamilton, and Ryan Leaf are a just few of the professional athletes who have dealt with substance abuse.
 Athletes are under nearly unparalleled levels of pressure to perform.
-The success of the team, salaries, and their future all directly depend on how they perform.
+The success of the team, salaries, and their future all directly depend on it.
 At the professional level the numbers are staggering.
 According to Moutainside.com, a nationwide drug rehabilitation initiative, “Data shows that 52 percent of NFL players were exposed to opioids, with 71 percent admitting to misuse”.

 Brett Favre was one of the more publicized instances of substance abuse among athletes in recent years.
 In an article with Sports Illustrated Favre told the magazine he took as many as fourteen Vicodin at a time during the 1995 season.

 It is really amazing, as I think back, how well I played that year.
 That was an MVP year (1995) for me.
 But that year, when I woke up in the morning, my first thought was, ‘I gotta get more pills.’Brett Favre Courtesy of Sports Illustrated

 Why are cases like these of addiction in sport the norm?
 Also, what can we do to change this discrepancy?

 Why the Link

 One of the major contributing factors to the apparent connection between addiction and sports is that injuries are so common.
 An article available on the “Daily Hampshire Gazette” cites a recent statistic, “90 percent of high school athletes will be injured at some point in their athletic careers”.
 Meaning athletes are far more likely than their peers to receive opiate prescriptions.
 It’s well known that when people start using substances before 21 they’re far more likely to develop dependency.
 Unfortunately, it’s an all to common story.
 High school athletes getting hooked on drugs following injury.